appvia/KubernetesHelloWorld/README.md

 The "Terminating" instance maybe visible for a very short time, otherwise you will just see the new pod already Running without the old pod in Terminating state.
 This is how deployments are update in Kubernetes, allowing for rolling upgrades of configuration or container versions.

-Now that the pod is setup to receive requests on the port we want, we need to create the Service.
+Now that the pod is set up to receive requests on the port we want, we need to create the Service.
 We'll use the generally preferred method, create a service defined in a yaml file, which should look like this:

 ```yaml
 apiVersion: v1